Praga R1: 2020

 In 2020, VR Motorsport upgraded to a three-Praga entry with two Class 1 cars and one Class 2 entry.
 One of the R1T Evos took pole position and the overall race 2 win.
 Danny Harrison and Jem Hepworth won the overall and Class 1 title in the 2020 Britcar Endurance Championship, Jack Fabby and Garry Townsend finished 3rd overall and 2nd in Class 1 while Martyn Compton and Warren McKinlay were 9th overall and 3rd in Class 2.

 Praga Cars announced in September 2020, that the 2021 Britcar Endurance Championship would feature an all-new Praga-only category, which would pave the way for a one-make Praga series in 2022, also announcing they would field a series of guest drivers at various events throughout the season.

 2021

-Praga unveiled their new all-carbon Praga R1 on 20 January 2021.
+Praga unveiled their new refreshed all-carbon Praga R1 on 20 January 2021.
 It was designed to produce 15% more downforce and reduce the drag by 5%.
 Upgrades to the engine were also made which improved the throttle response along with increased torque.
 Sim racer Jimmy Broadbent, ex-TV star and SAS soldier Jay Morton, YouTuber and businessman James Walker, otherwise known as "Mr JWW", supercar driver Miles Lacey, as well as Abbie Eaton and Gordie Mutch, a protegé of Romain Grosjean, were announced as the guest drivers in the new Praga R1, with one more driver yet to be announced.

 The first-ever running of a dedicated Praga class took at the Silverstone Circuit in April 2021 in the Britcar Endurance Championship, with eight Praga R1 racing cars.